Faculty Research Advising Interests

 I want to work with students who share an interest in political economy/ecology, postcolonial and global studies, critical race theory, environmental justice and racism, and research methods.
 In general terms, my research examines the biopolitics of recent forms of governance (charity, humanitarian, neoliberal) in the delivery and access of food and drinking water systems on historically marginalized groups and populations.

-I want to work with students who share an interest in expertise and socio-technical integration, alternative practices in technology design, politics of design/materiality, design and global development, engineering reform and radical politics in engineering, engineering and design education, technology and militarism, and social justice as it intersects with any of the above.
+I want to work with students who share an interest in alternative technology design; the politics of design, technology, and materiality; technology and global development; engineering reform; engineering and design education; technology and militarism; and any dimension of social justice or expertise as it intersects with technology creation and use.

 I want to work with students who share an interest in political theory and the politics of technology.